ChenXYxm/moma/README.md

 # MoMa

-Main repository of the mobile manipulation (moma) team at ASL containing launch files, robot descriptions, utilities, controllers, and documentation for robot operation.
+This repository is created based on [the main repository](https://github.com/ethz-asl/moma) of the mobile manipulation (moma) team at ASL containing launch files, robot descriptions, utilities, controllers, and documentation for robot operation.

+This repository is primarily used to apply a proposed pushing policy to a robotic arm.

 ## Packages